Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/genai-prompt.md

 * **User**: Define custom tags to be added to the user’s profile information.
 * **Session**: Define custom tags to be added to the current conversation session.

-For more information on custom tags, see [Custom Meta Tags](../../../../../analytics/automation/custom-dashboard/custom-meta-tags).
+For more information on custom tags, see [Custom Meta Tags](../../../../../analytics/automation/custom-dashboard/custom-meta-tags){:target="_blank"}.

 ### Connections Properties

+!!!
+Note

+    If the node is at the bottom in the sequence, then only the connection property is visible.

 On the **Connections** tab, you can set the transition properties to determine the node in the dialog task to execute next.
 You can write conditional statements based on the values of any Entity or Context Objects in the dialog task, or you can use intents for transitions.
-See [Adding IF-Else Conditions to Node Connections](../../node-connections/nodes-conditions) for a detailed setup guide.
+See [Adding IF-Else Conditions to Node Connections](../../node-connections/nodes-conditions) {:target="_blank"} for a detailed setup guide.

 ![alt_text](images/genai-propmpt(2).png "image_tooltip")

 !!!
 Note

     These conditions apply only for this instance and will not affect this node when used in any other dialog.

 ## About Responses